microsoft/msticpy/docs/source/getting_started/SettingsEditor.rst

 There are two types of provider support:

-- Azure Sentinel - here you specify both the provider name and the workspace name that you want to connect to.
+- Microsoft Sentinel - here you specify both the provider name and the workspace name that you want to connect to.
 - Other providers - for other query providers, just specify the name of the provider.

-Available Azure Sentinel workspaces (in the Add Item drop-down) are taken from the items you configured in the **Azure Sentinel** tab.
+Available Microsoft Sentinel workspaces (in the Add Item drop-down) are taken from the items you configured in the **Microsoft Sentinel** tab.
 Other providers are taken from the list of available provider types in *MSTICPy*.

 There are two options for each of these: